skibum55/sample-spring-cloud-svc-ci/ci/README.md

 * Fork this github repo to your own github account, [ generate the key pair and add the public key to github ](https://help.github.com/articles/generating-ssh-keys), and save the private key (~/.ssh/concourse_demo_git) to pass to your pipeline configuration below.

-* Prepare a S3 bucket named `sample-spring-cloud-svc-pipeline-artifacts`
+* Create an S3 bucket (e.g. `sample-spring-cloud-svc-pipeline-artifacts`)
+You'll need to rename this to something that isn't taken and update [pipeline.yml](pipeline.yml) to use that bucket instead.

 * Using `fly`